CovertLab/arrow/README.md

     [-2, 0, 0, 1],
     [1, 1, -1, 0]])

-# Each reaction has an associated weight for how probable that reaction is.
+# Each reaction has an associated rate for how probable that reaction is.
-weights = np.array([3, 1, 1])
+rates = np.array([3, 1, 1])

-# Once we have a matrix of reactions and their associated weights, we can construct the system.
+# Once we have a matrix of reactions and their associated rates, we can construct the system.
-system = StochasticSystem(reactions, weights)
+system = StochasticSystem(reactions, rates)
 ```

 Now that the system has been instantiated, we can invoke it with any initial state vector and then run it for a given time interval: